kristendwan/admin/pa1.md

 The website currently has three users.

 The first has username "sportslover".
 His real name is Paul Walker.
 His email address is sportslover@hotmail.com.
-He created two albums; the first one is titled "I love sports" which is public.
-The images in this album is prefixed by `sports`.
-Paul also has another album called "I love football", which is also public.
-The images in this album is prefixed by `football`.
+He created two albums; the first one is titled "I love sports".
+The images in this album are prefixed by `sports`.
+Paul also has another album called "I love football".
+The images in this album are prefixed by `football`.

 The second has username "traveler".
 Her real name is Rebecca Travolta.
 Her email address is rebt@explorer.org.
-She created a public album called "Around The World".
+She created an album called "Around The World".
 Her images are prefixed by `world`.

 The third has username "spacejunkie".
 His real name is Bob Spacey.
 His email address is bspace@spacejunkies.net.
-He used the site to create one private album titled "Cool Space Shots".
+He used the site to create one album titled "Cool Space Shots".
 His images are prefixed by `space`.

 Put the SQL statements you used to load data in the file `/sql/load_data.sql` in your group git repo for this project.
 Refer to Deliverables section for more detail about how to submit.
 Although you can load